-Academic and Career Support Center
+Academic and Career Support

-The Owen Academic and Career Support Center (OACSC) promotes the academic excellence and career development of all Heidelberg students.
-In order to maximize potential, all students are encouraged to take advantage of the integrated services the Owen Academic and Career Support Center provides.
-Students are supported throughout their job search process, from development of a professional résumé to negotiating multiple job offers.
-Students may also take advantage of annual career fairs and other career-related events throughout the year.
+The Owen Center for Academic and Career Support fosters the academic excellence and career development of all Heidelberg students.
+The Owen Center programs for graduate students include the Writing Center, internship, and full-time job search and support.
+Graduate Students may also take advantage of annual career fairs and other career-related events throughout the year.